Williamtobs/fake_store/README.md

 4. Manage your cart and view the total price.

-5. Add products to your wishlist and access them anytime.
+5. Add and remove products from your wishlist and access them anytime.

 ## Loom Video Explanation